mdepx/raspberrypi-pico/README.md

 ## Raspberry PI Pico

-This is a Symmetric multiprocessing (SMP) demo for Raspberry Pi Pico.
+This is a Symmetric multiprocessing (SMP) demo app for Raspberry Pi Pico.

 The MDEPX rtos is used in this demo.